apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 ## <a name="background-operations"></a> Background Operations

-Each DocumentMK instance connecting to same database in Mongo server performs certain background task.
+Each DocumentNodeStore instance connecting to same database in Mongo server performs certain background task.

 ### <a name="renew-cluster-id-lease"></a> Renew Cluster Id Lease